pacs-course/pacs-examples/Examples/src/FinDiff/README.md

     *Change file data.pot may to modify some of the parameters

 With just `make` you make three versions for different type of floats.
-Each oen produce a file that can be viewed with gnuplot (or loaded in matlab).
+Each one produce a file that can be viewed with gnuplot (or loaded in matlab).
 The script ``plot_results.sh`` launches gnuplot and shows the results after you have launched the three version of the program.
 You may have a look at it.